-Holiday Tipping: Who Do You Tip And How Much? - The Silo
+Holiday Tipping: Who Do I Tip And How Much? - The Silo

 Pretty Posts

-There’s the mailman and the doorman, the pet sitter and personal trainer, not to forget the housekeeper, home healthcare worker and many others.
-Who do you tip this holiday season and how much?
+There’s the mailman, mailwoman and the doorman, doorwoman, the pet sitter and personal trainer, not to forget the housekeeper, home healthcare worker and many others.
+So just who do you tip this holiday season and how much?
 Sharon Schweitzer, an international etiquette expert, author, and the founder of Protocol & Etiquette Worldwide, offers this simple tipping checklist of which service providers you need to tip this holiday season and how much:

 Business (check corporate policy):